American Dog Society

 In the US each year around 3 million dogs are surrendered or abandoned.
 Sadly, there are not enough resources to rehabilitate and rehome so many dogs.

-While there are so many great nonprofits that shelter and rescue dogs, those charities focus mostly on the short-term problem.
+While there are over 15,000 great nonprofits that shelter and rescue dogs, those charities focus mostly on the short-term problem.

-American Dog Society is preventative and proactive organization that focuses on the problem before dogs go into or back into shelters.
+American Dog Society is a preventative and proactive organization that focuses on the problem before dogs go into shelters.

 community favorites